DOROTHY'S MISSIONS

 Capturing the Northern Lights from within the stratosphere and explore the intrinsic relationship between the Sun and the Earth, highlighting how our planet's magnetic field protects us from the Sun's and space radiation.

-In March 2026, we'll head to Yellowknife, located in Canada's Northwest Territories, just 512 kilometers south of the Arctic Circle.
+We will head to Yellowknife, located in Canada's Northwest Territories, just 512 kilometers south of the Arctic Circle.

 IN DEVELOPMENT